 vice president, marketing

 Norma Garcia-Muro is an entertainment industry innovator with a background in motion picture, home entertainment, and premium cinema technology.
-Prior to joining Kaleidescape, Norma was integral to the launch of Dolby Cinema worldwide, and premium cinema experience at THX.
-Her previous posts include head of international marketing at Lucasfilm, where she oversaw strategy and positioning for the Star Wars and Indiana Jones franchises, and as director at Paramount Pictures Home Entertainment.
+Prior to joining Kaleidescape, Norma was integral to the launch of Dolby Cinema worldwide and the premium cinema experience at THX.
+Her previous posts include head of international marketing at Lucasfilm, where she oversaw strategy and positioning for the Star Wars and Indiana Jones franchises, and director at Paramount Pictures Home Entertainment.
 She was recently named one of the Top 50 Women in Global Cinema and serves as a mentor for UNIC Women’s Cinema Leadership Program.
-Norma received a bachelor of science degree in Business Administration from California State Polytechnic University, Pomona.
+Norma received a bachelor of science degree in business administration from California State Polytechnic University, Pomona.

 vice president, sales

 Tim Barnes has over 33 years of experience in sales and sales management for consumer and professional products companies.
 Prior to joining Kaleidescape in 2008, Tim served as the southern regional manager at Media Networks, Inc. (MNI), a Time Inc. company, where he led a sales team responsible for selling geo-targeted advertising.
-Prior to MNI, Tim spent twenty-three years in various sales roles at Fuji Photo Film U.S.A., Inc. As Fuji’s Vice President of Field Sales for Professional Markets, Tim developed and implemented sales strategies for their Frontier Digital printers, photographic films and paper and digital cameras.
-Tim received a Bachelor of Science degree in Photographic Engineering from St. Cloud State University in Minnesota.
+Prior to MNI, Tim spent 23 years in various sales roles at Fuji Photo Film U.S.A., Inc. As Fuji’s vice president of field sales for professional markets, Tim developed and implemented sales strategies for their Frontier Digital printers, photographic films and paper, and digital cameras.
+Tim received a bachelor of science degree in photographic engineering from St. Cloud State University in Minnesota.